loopasam/Project-work/README.md

 # Shell Script

-Timimg for running query may be different if you run it again and agin so I have made the script to run the same query many times and get the running time in separate file to analyse it.
+Timimg for running query may be different if you run it again and agin, so I have made the script to run the same query many times and get the running time in separate files to analyse it.
+Same query but with modification like using filter or not using filter, adding extra text column to output have kept in a single script that cah help to make efficient code.

 - [Most of them are for analysing the running time of sparql query to make more efficient code](https://github.com/Ashwini607/Project-work/blob/master/Documents/bin)